 If you click the link, it will give you a pop up box listing details about all of the meeting participants including the names, emails, join time, leave time, duration in minutes, if the meeting participant is a guest or not, and if the session was recorded, whether or not the participant gave consent to be recorded.

 You can also click the blue Export button near the top right hand corner of the pop up window to download your usage report as a CSV file (which can be opened in Excel or another spreadsheet program).

 If you are using the Zoom integration within Canvas, you can also access Zoom Usage Reports for each class meeting directly from Canvas.

 Adding captions to your Zoom meeting can be essential for meeting participants with disabilities, but captions can be very useful for everyone in many different circumstances.

 As the meeting host, you can now enable live, auto-generated captions for your Zoom meetings.
-(Please note: individual meeting participants can turn the captions off if they do not wish to see the captions.)
+(Please note: individual meeting participants can turn the captions on or off if they do not wish to see the captions.)

 There are several interesting and fun ways to enhance your video feed or your background while using the Zoom Desktop client.